Spotlight on Nicola Miethke, a rising star in Naturopathy and Nutrition

-What was your thought process, what were your concerns, and how did you eventually decide to pursue this new path?
+What were your thought process, and concerns and how did you eventually decide to pursue this new path?

-After that, I went to an Open Day – which is a great opportunity for anyone considering studying Nutrition or Natural Therapies to find out more about the courses, learning experience, support network – and see if it’s right for them.
+After that, I went to a Health Open Day – which is a great opportunity for anyone considering studying Nutrition or Natural Therapies to find out more about the courses, learning experience, and support network – and see if it’s right for them.

-What did you hope to achieve from studying Naturopathy and Nutrition at ACNT… and do you feel you achieved your goals?
+What did you hope to achieve from studying Naturopathy and Nutrition and do you feel you achieved your goals?

-Since you’ve graduated, what have you been up to?
-What is your proudest achievement?
+What have you been up to since graduating and what is your proudest achievement?

 ACNT really helped me get industry-ready so that I can open my dream practice.